EvernodeXRPL/hpcore/README.md

 * RapidJSON - http://rapidjson.org
 * Protocol - https://github.com/protocolbuffers/protobuf

+## Steps to setup Hot Pocket

-### Installing Boost
+#### Install Boost
-Instructions are based on https://www.boost.org/doc/libs/1_71_0/more/getting_started/unix-variants.html#prepare-to-use-a-boost-library-binary
+Following Instructions are based on Boost [getting started](https://www.boost.org/doc/libs/1_71_0/more/getting_started/unix-variants.html#prepare-to-use-a-boost-library-binary)

-1. Download and extract boost package from [here](https://www.boost.org/users/history/version_1_71_0.html).
+1. Download and extract boost 1.71 package from [here](https://www.boost.org/users/history/version_1_71_0.html).
 2. Navigate to the extracted boost directory in a terminal.
 3. Run `./bootstrap.sh`
 4. Run `sudo ./b2 install` (This will compile and install boost libraries into your `/usr/local/lib`)

+#### Install RapidJSON
+1. Download and extract RapidJSON 1.1 source from [here](https://github.com/Tencent/rapidjson/archive/v1.1.0.tar.gz).
+2. Navigate to the extracted directory.
+3. Run `sudo cp -r include/rapidjson /usr/local/include/`

+#### Run ldconfig
-5. Run `sudo ldconfig` (This will update your library cache and avoid potential issues when running your compiled C++ program which links to newly installed boost libraries)
+1. Run `sudo ldconfig`

+This will update your library cache and avoid potential issues when running your compiled C++ program which links to newly installed libraries.

-## Running hotpocket
+#### Build and run Hot Pocket
-1. navigate to the src root.
+1. navigate to hotpocket repo root.
 2. Run `make`
 3. Run `./build/hpcore new ~/mycontract`.
 This will initialize a new contract directory `mycontract` in your home directory.
 4. Take a look at `~/mycontract/cfg/hp.cfg`.
 This is your new contract config file.
 You can modify it according to your contract hosting requirements.